Table of Contents

 Earnings and Contributions

-Your retirement funds reach maximum potential based on your 401(k) contributions.
-Over time, your investment will yield more as you contribute more.
+Your retirement funds are built on your 401(k) contributions.
+Over time, your investment will yield more if you contribute more.
 Most importantly, when your employer matches your contributions, that’s essentially free money meant to stimulate your savings.
-With the right investment strategy, you can harness compound interest in 401(k) to exponentially grow your retirement fund.
+With the right contributions, you can harness compound interest in 401(k) to exponentially grow your retirement fund.

 -